Little Fockers: Plot

 Eventually, following a confrontation with Jack at a clinic, Greg escapes to his and Pam's unfinished new house, where Andi shows up.
-She tries to cheer him up with Chinese food and wine but drinks too much and makes an extremely aggressive sexual advance with Greg after taking too many Sustengo pills.
-Jack, looking for Greg to apologize and bring him home, pulls up to the house and sees through the window what looks like Greg and Andi having sex, although Greg is trying to rebuff Andi's advances.
-Disgusted, Jack leaves and tells Dina and Pam that he could not find him.
+She tries to cheer him up, but drinks too much wine and makes sexual advances towards him.
+Watching from a window and misunderstanding the situation, a disappointed Jack leaves and lies to Pam and Dina about not finding Greg.

 Greg's parents Bernie and Roz rejoin the family the next day at the twins' birthday party.
 Enraged at Greg's apparent infidelity, Jack engages him in a physical fight despite Greg insisting that he was rejecting Andi.
 The fight ends with Jack having a heart attack and collapsing.
 Greg quickly takes charge of the situation, looking after Jack.
-As paramedics take him away, Jack quietly admits that he believes that Greg after observing his carotid artery, remaining stable while he proclaims his innocence.
+As paramedics take him away, Jack quietly admits that he believes Greg after observing his carotid artery, which remained stable while he proclaimed his innocence.
 Impressed with his integrity and quick thinking, Jack approves of him to be "The Gregfocker".

 Four months later, on Christmas Day, Greg and Pam's parents celebrate the holidays with them in their new house.
-Greg's parents, being Jewish, give Jack a kippah as a present, informing him that they traced his family roots and discovered that he is part Jewish.
 Bernie informs Greg and Pam that he and Roz have sold their Miami home and are moving to Chicago, only two houses away from theirs.
-Jack and Dina decide that they will also move because they too want to be close to their grandchildren, although Greg and Pam try to wean their respective parents off the idea.
-In the end, Jack views YouTube videos of Greg publicly mocking him during a speech promoting Sustengo.
+Jack and Dina decide that they will also move because they want to be close to their grandchildren, although Greg and Pam try to wean their respective parents off the idea.
+Later, Jack watches YouTube videos of Greg publicly mocking him during a speech promoting Sustengo.

 Production

 Production of Little Fockers began in July 2009.
 Writer John Hamburg stated that the film would deal with "themes of death and divorce and all these real things that, as we get older, we start to think about, but in a really comical way".

-Outside of the United States, it is the first film in the series to be released by Paramount Pictures, whose 2006 acquisition of the DreamWorks back-catalog included co-ownership of and sequel rights to the Meet the Parents franchise.
+Outside of the United States, it is the first film in the Fockers series to be released by Paramount Pictures, whose 2006 acquisition of the DreamWorks Pictures back-catalog included co-ownership of and sequel rights to the Meet the Parents franchise.
 DreamWorks remains a copyright co-holder, as "DW Studios", with Universal Pictures.

 On August 24, 2010, it was announced that Dustin Hoffman would be reprising his role as Greg's father, Bernie Focker.

-The studio failed to reach salary terms with Hoffman until principal photography had wrapped.
-As a result, his role in the film is significantly smaller than that in the previous entry.
+The studio failed to reach salary terms with Hoffman until principal photography had officially wrapped.
+As a result, several alternative scenes were filmed in case of the negotiotions failing.
+The character's inclusion was ultimately solved with a significantly smaller role than that in the previous entry.